 an intimate and tight-knit community of 15 writers and 3 faculty committed to the same goal

-Tuition: Tuition is $6,250 per year (payable $3,125 per retreat) and includes four days of workshop, faculty one-on-ones, agent/editor one-on-one, admittance to all craft talks, panels and readings, group meals and lodging for three nights.
-There will be an additional fee of $100 for every 25 pages over 300 for the final manuscript draft.
+Tuition: Tuition is $6,250 per year (payable $3,125 per retreat) and includes four days of workshop, one-on-ones, admittance to all craft talks, panels and readings, group meals and lodging for three nights.

 Faculty: Samantha Dunn, Pam Houston and Joshua Mohr.

-The application period opens July 15, 2020 and the application submission deadline is January 15, 2021.
-Acceptance notifications will be made by February 1, 2021.
-The program will kick off, March, 2021.
-Click HERE to be added to the wait list for the current program or to be notified when applications open for the next program in 2021.
+The application period opens July 15, 2024 and the application submission deadline is January 15, 2025.
+Acceptance notifications will be made by February 1, 2025.
+The program will kick off, February 28, 2025.
+The next application period will open July 15, 2026 and the application deadline will be January 15, 2027.

 Cancellation Policy: Refunds for cancellations made after registration are contingent upon filling your place and will be made only if your place is filled.
 In the unlikely event that we must cancel this program and you do not wish to transfer to another workshop, you will receive a full refund.